NichitaD/Coffee-App-Project/README.md

 # Mokka Project

-   The users of this app will be able to see a map of all the coffee shops in their area and identify the one that's closest to them and how to get there.
-It will also offer bartenders the possibility to organize small contests for the coffee drinkers, and all kinds of promotions.
-The difference between MOKKA and Google Maps is that it's tailored for people who are avid coffee drinkers.
-The users will be able to keep track of their coffee consumption, and always be informed about the latest promotions.
-This app is meant to become a social platform between coffee drinkers, and coffee shops.
+   Mokka is an app developed to serve as a platform between coffee shops and coffee drinkers.
+The users are able to see a map of all the coffee shops in their area and identify the one that's closest to them and how to get there.
+It also offers bartenders the possibility to organize contests for their clients and post all kinds of promotions.
+The users can also keep track of their coffee consumption, and always be informed about the latest promotions.
+Here are some things that I implemented in this project: the Google Directions API and the Google Maps API for the navigation feature, Firebase Authentication, Storage and Database, a review platform, a coffee consumption tracking system, and many others, all of these using the MVVM architecture, and Android Jetpack Architecture Components.
 These are some of the things that I implemented so far :
  - Google Directions API
  - Google Maps API